 Because Ramp is a charge card, a customer is expected to pay the entirety of its balance when its statement is due.
 A statement is due in 30-day statement cycles, with the first day of the cycle set by the first day you make your first Ramp transaction!

 You can see your current statement start and end dates by clicking on ‘Statements’ on the Transactions > Overview page.

 Changing your statement date

-You can request to change your statement date by writing to firstname.lastname@example.org.
+You can request to change your statement date by writing to our team by logging into your account and clicking the "Help" button on the bottom left of the sidebar.
 Our team will assess your request and either approve or reject, with a good reason either way.

 Reading your statement

 When you download your statement, you’ll see all transactions made during the statement period, including:

 - Any payments you made during the statement period (see Making manual payments for more information)